Building a More Supportive Work Environment

 The ARC of Allegany County

 Managing other people is highly rewarding and demanding, and the transition from frontline employee to frontline manager—and leader—is a particular challenge.
-Here are six challenges commonly cited by new managers.
-These challenges can be viewed as either positive or negative, depending on your outlook.
+Here are seven (7) challenges commonly cited by new managers and supervisors.
+These challenges can be viewed as either positive or negative, depending on your outlook:

 1. New Responsibilities.
 Promoted managers typically had strong technical skills as employees.
 They knew their job and they did it well.
 And while these technical skills are important to managers, they become less useful.
 Promoted managers must perform new tasks, uncover new knowledge, and learn new skills to be successful.

 2.Recognizing the Characteristics of Toxicity and Negativity in the Workplace.
 Toxic employees - true to the name - can poison the business atmosphere and can make it difficult, if not impossible, to work effectively.
 The toxicity is insidious, and can drag everyone into an abyss of low morale, negative emotions, and decreased productivity.
 Managers and supervisors need to develop both personal and organizational policy options that can help create a more supportive and productive work environment.

 3.Varied Responsibilities.
 Whereas employees tend to know what they will be doing each day, managers often find themselves being pulled in many different directions, performing tasks they didn’t expect, and making decisions about what to do and when to do it.
 Some people thrive on this controlled chaos, and some are quickly overwhelmed.

 4. Time.
 Employees typically work their shifts and call it a day.
 Managers are expected to keep up a hectic pace and keep at it until the job is done.
 Time is particularly challenging for new managers who tend to spend more time reading, learning, and creating their game plans.
 New managers are not limited to 8-hour days or 40-hour weeks and receive no overtime pay.